centreon/centreon-documentation/versioned_docs/version-24.04/update/update-centreon-ha.md

 </TabItem>
 </Tabs>

-And then you should be able to finalize the update *via* the web UI.
-You might have to log off your session or refresh the login page to access the update process.
+Once the package updates have been completed on both centrals, all that remains is to apply the update via the web interface **only on the master exchange** by closing the current session or refreshing the login page or by API [as shown here](https://docs.centreon.com/docs/update/update-centreon-platform/#update-the-centreon-central-server).

-On the slave central node, just move the "install" dir to avoid getting the "update" screen in the WUI in the event of a further exchange of roles.
+On the **"slave" central node**, you must move the **"install" directory** and regenerate the Symfony cache to avoid displaying the update interface again following a switchover.

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 9" label="Alma / RHEL / Oracle Linux 9">